 Individuals often believe that they cannot be arrested or charged if their attempt to commit a criminal offense is unsuccessful.
 The law in New Jersey does not support this view.
 If you or a loved one is the subject of a criminal charge that stems from an attempt, we can assist you.
-Our law firm, the Law Offices of Jonathan Marshall, has a staff of lawyers with over 60 years experience defending those accused of all sorts of offenses.
+Our law firm, the Law Offices of Jonathan F. Marshall has a staff of lawyers with over 60 years experience defending those accused of all sorts of offenses.
 Attorneys are available to assist you 24/7 at 1-877-450-8301.
-A lawyer is ready to provide you with answers immediately.
+A lawyer is ready to provide you with answers immediately and walk you through the criminal process.

 New Jersey Criminal Attempt Law – N.J.S.A.
 2C:5-1